-Dogon Bronze Bracelet Currency Manilla
+Dogon Bronze Bracelet Currency (Manilla)

-Dogon Bronze Bracelet Currency Manilla
+Dogon Bronze Bracelet Currency (Manilla)

-Early to mid 20th century, Dogon people, Mali, West Africa
+Early to mid-20th century, Dogon people, Mali, West Africa

 Good condition.
-Heavy wear consistent with age and use.
-Beautiful polished patina.
+Wear consistent with age and use.
 Size approx. 6,8cm x 6,1cm x 1,3cm.

 References and further reading: